Showing posts sorted by relevance for query thrust. Sort by date Show all posts

 Downlow on Brownlow

 I've had Grav on my bucket list for far too long.
 Like many, it's something that I fondly remember and wanted to share with those who may have missed it.
-Grav is a game similar to Oids, Thrust, and Rotor.
-However, it wasn't commercial, but rather shareware, released by Martin Brownlow in 1991.
-Now that's impressive.
+Grav is similar to Oids, Thrust, and Rotor.
+It wasn't commercial, but rather shareware, released by Martin Brownlow in 1991.
+Now that is impressive!

-The story goes that something evil is going about conquering galaxies and now has its eyes on ours.
-This predictably evil creature has arrived at Earth, so rather than wait for our demise, we are tasked with a preemptive strike attack at two of its secret bases.
-Each is split into four separate missions, and we can choose either to do first.
+The story goes like this: something evil is going about conquering galaxies and now has its eyes on ours.
+This predictably sinister creature has now arrived at Earth, so rather than wait for our demise, we are tasked with a preemptive strike at two of its secret bases.
+Each is split into four separate missions, and we can choose which to do first.
 Every mission has a briefing; always read that before attempting the challenge.
 Completing all the levels wins the game and sends whatever this evil entity is back to its own galaxy.

 The start screen - read the briefing and use its craft options wisely.